gallexi/darray/README.md

 ```

 ## Use
+### *A Note About Macros and Constant Expressions
+C lacks true generics, so the following "functions" in the darray library are implemented as macros to allow psudo-container-generics:

++ da_insert
++ da_sinsert
++ da_remove
++ da_sremove
++ da_push
++ da_pop
++ da_fill

+These macros suffer from [double evaluation](https://dustri.org/b/min-and-max-macro-considered-harmful.html) of the `darr` parameter, which is unavoidable without either requiring the user to specify a darray's element type in every macro or using the non-ANSI [typeof](https://gcc.gnu.org/onlinedocs/gcc/Typeof.html) specifier.
+For convenience to the user and portability across compilers neither of these options have been chosen for the darray library.
+Instead the user is **required** to use a constant expression for the `darr` parameter in darray macro functions knowing that it may be double evaluated.
+This is the overwhelmingly common case and is not a problem 99% of the time, but the user should be aware of it for that 1% when something clever could potentially cause a bug.

 ### Creation and Deletion
 Allocation and freeing of darrays is performed using the `da_alloc` and `da_free` functions.
 ```C